pyrddlgym-project/pyRDDLGym/docs/advanced.rst

     s_{t+1} \sim f(s_t, a_t, \xi_t)

-where :math:`\xi_t` are i.i.d. random variables drawn from some concrete distribution. pyRDDLGym will automatically perform reparameterization as needed and whenever they are available.
+where :math:`\xi_t` are i.i.d. random variables drawn from some concrete distribution.
+For a detailed discussion of reparameterization in the context of planning by back-propagation, we refer to `this paper <https://ojs.aaai.org/index.php/AAAI/article/view/4744>`_ or `this one <https://ojs.aaai.org/index.php/AAAI/article/view/21226>`_.

+pyRDDLGym will automatically perform reparameterization as needed if it is possible to do so.
-However, some probability distributions, such as the Beta distribution, are not naturally reparameterizable.
+However, some probability distributions, such as the Beta distribution, do not have tractable reparameterizations.
-For a small subset of them, like the Bernoulli and Discrete distribution, we offer good approximations backed by existing literature.
+For a small subset of them, like the Bernoulli and Discrete distribution, we offer efficient approximations backed by the existing literature (see, e.g. the Gumbel-softmax discussion below).
 For other distributions, the result of the derivative calculation can be unpredictable: either it could return an erroneous gradient (such as zero) or raise an exception.

-The ``JaxRDDLBackpropPlanner`` makes it relatively easy to do re-planning within the usual simulation loop.
+The ``JaxRDDLBackpropPlanner`` makes it relatively easy to do re-planning in stochastic domains inside the usual simulation loop.
-To do this, we need to pass a parameter ``rollout_horizon`` that specifies how far ahead the planner will look during optimization.
+To do this, the parameter ``rollout_horizon`` specifies how far ahead the planner will look during optimization at each time step.
 This quantity overrides the default horizon specified in the RDDL instance.

 .. code-block:: python